Rachelstiansen/kosmo/README.md

 # AST3220 – Cosmology I
- This repository contains all code and figures used in the three graded projects for the course.
+This repository contains all code, figures and reports delivered for the three graded projects in the course.